Asmara Songsang

-Asmara Songsang (Abnormal Desire or Deviant Love) is a 2013 play written by Adam Rahman.
+Asmara Songsang (Abnormal Desire or Deviant Love) is a 2013 Malaysian play written by Adam Rahman.
 The play, which is anti-LGBT, received support from the Malaysian government and had Malaysian actors and actresses in its cast.

 Rahman argued that homosexuality would spread across Malaysia if it was not countered.
 He was 73 at the time he wrote the play.

 The play was released prior to national elections, and opposition leader Anwar Ibrahim had been accused of sodomy.

 Plot

 The play's main characters are three friends who are LGBT.
 They have casual sex, take recreational drugs and hold parties.
 Their neighbours dislike their behaviour and attempt to get them to follow Islamic practices; the friends who refuse to change their behavior get struck by lightning and die.
 At the end the cast members sing an anthem for the unity of Malaysia.

 Cast

 The cast of the 2013 production included Abby Rossidi, Jalaluddin Hassan, Kamal Adli, Razak Ahmad, Radhi Khalid, Najwa P. Ramlee, and Julia Ziegler.